Salesforce Agentforce for SaaS onboarding and churn reduction

 Agentforce agents track onboarding milestones tied to Tasks, product events, or custom objects.
 If a customer has not completed a key step, such as integration setup or first workflow launch, the agent sends a targeted nudge that references the exact missing action.

 If an account stalls completely, the system escalates it to a CSM with a summary of activity, risks, and suggested talking points.
+In-app feature adoption nudges drive 3.2x higher engagement compared to email-only outreach, based on data from Pendo.

 Outcome: